 - Customer support: Phone

-Why It Made the Cut: Sunpro Solar is another top solar company operating in 21 states with a price-match guarantee to get customers the best price on their solar system.
+Why It Made the Cut: ADT Solar is another top solar company, operating in 30 states.
+It offers a 25-year power-production guarantee so customers can feel confident in their investment in a solar system.

 - Customer support: Phone, email